Renewing Your CDL in CaliforniaCompare Commercial Vehicle Insurance Rates in 3 Steps

-Your California commercial driver's license (CDL) must be renewed every 5 years.
+Your California commercial driver's license (CDL) must be renewed.
 Changes in state and federal law have forced changes in the process, especially for those who hold a hazardous materials endorsement.

 The Department of Motor Vehicles (DMV) will send you a renewal notice specifying which renewal options are open.
 The options are renewing by mail, online, or by appearing in person at a local DMV office.